bgoonz/docs-collection/github/developers/github-marketplace/listing-an-app-on-github-marketplace/index.md

 ---
 title: Listing an app on GitHub Marketplace
-intro: 'Learn about requirements and best practices for listing your app on {% data variables.product.prodname_marketplace %}.'
+intro: "Learn about requirements and best practices for listing your app on {% data variables.product.prodname_marketplace %}."
 redirect_from:
   - /apps/adding-integrations/listing-apps-on-github-marketplace/
   - /apps/marketplace/listing-apps-on-github-marketplace/